 • Baking Powder – this helps the cake rise a bit and keeps it soft.

-How to Make This Pineapple Upside Down Cake Recipe
+How to Make Pineapple Upside Down Cake With Yellow Cake Mix

 1. Make the caramel layer.
 In a medium saucepan, melt the butter, and add the brown sugar.
 Whisk together, then bring to a boil.
 Boil for about 30 seconds, whisking constantly, then pour into the bottom of a greased 12-14” round cake pan.